xMartin/php-introduction/05_a_real_application.md

     ]);
  ```

- Here's where the other two contant come into play.
-We apss their values into our template so we can use the configured date/time formats in Twig.
+ Here's where the other two constant come into play.
+We pass their values into our template so we can use the configured date/time formats in Twig.

  By registering the `TwigServiceProvider` we now have a Service for rendering Twig templates in `$app['twig']`.
 When we call its `render()` method with a template name and the data for that template, it returns the rendered HTML result.

 Go ahead, refresh your browser window.
 You'll now see an HTML list of your events.
 Each of the list items is a link and when you click it ... it results in an error.
 Don't worry, that's expected.
-We just havent implemented the detail page for individual events.
+We just haven't implemented the detail page for individual events.
 Let's do that now:

 Add this to your app.php file, after the first URL handler: